deusExMac/dirWalker/README.md

 ```
 searches for files and directories whose name matches <regular expression>

 NOTE: By default, search is case sensitive.
 Case insesitive search can be supported using global flags in the regular expression.
-To avoid "global flags not at the start of the expression..." errors when doing case insensitive search global flags should be used as follows: (?i:d) e.g. for case insensitive search containing d .
+To avoid "global flags not at the start of the expression..." errors when doing case insensitive search global flags should be used as follows: (?i:pdf) e.g. for case insensitive search containing pdf .
 See https://stackoverflow.com/questions/75895460/the-error-was-re-error-global-flags-not-at-the-start-of-the-expression-at-posi